GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

     ![](docs/img/production_pipeline.png)

-1. Poll the production url in order to verify that the new version (2.0.0) has been rolled out to that environment:
+1. Poll the production url in order to verify that the new version (2.0.0) has been rolled out and is serving all requests:

    ```shell
    $ while true; do curl http://YOUR_PRODUCTION_SERVICE_IP/version; sleep 1;  done
    ```

-1. Look at the `Jenkinsfile` in the project and analyze how the workflow is written.
+1. Look at the `Jenkinsfile` in the project to see how the workflow is written.

 # Deploy a development branch
 Often times changes will not be so trivial that they can be pushed directly to the staging environment.
 In order to create a development environment from a long lived feature branch